nochoy/Doqu/docs/CONTRIBUTING.md

 5. PR must pass CI (lint, tests, build)
 6. Once approved and CI is green, merge using "**Create a merge commit**"
 7. Never merge directly to main—use a release PR when ready for production.

+## 📋 Code Review Etiquette
+All code changes must go through a Pull Request (PR) review before being merged into the development branch.
+Code reviews help us keep the project consistent, maintainable, and bug-free.
+1. Check PR description to make sure it includes all changes and relevant details
+2. Check AI review bot comments to make sure all are resolved
+3. Check files changed for bugs, correctness, readability, questionable changes and leave comments if needed
+4. Pull branch locally and run on dev container
+5. Submit review on GitHub with:
+    - **Request changes** - critical additions/modifications are needed for correctness, readability, or consistency
+    - **Comment** - insignificant additions/modifications
+    - **Approve** - no additions/modifications needed

 ## 🔑 Key Environment Variables